-- behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children (refer to statutory guidance for schools and colleges);

-Whilst we acknowledge such allegations may be false, malicious or misplaced, we also acknowledge they may be based in fact and/or founded.
+Whilst we acknowledge such allegations may be false, malicious or misplaced, we also acknowledge they may be founded.
 It is, therefore, essential that all allegations are investigated properly, in line with agreed procedures and outcomes are recorded.
 All school staff will maintain a culture of vigilance based on the notion that 'it could happen here'.
-Staff are expected to maintain highly professional behaviours and set appropriate professional boundaries at all times in line with the Code of Conduct.
+Staff are expected to maintain highly professional behaviours and appropriate professional boundaries at all times in line with the Code of Conduct.
 Staff will be encouraged to use the Whistle Blowing Policy if they have concerns regarding the conduct or behaviour of a colleague and they feel that matter has not been addressed appropriately by the school.